sphinx-doc/sphinx/Doc-3k/documenting/style.rst

 Make generous use of blank lines where applicable; they help grouping things together.

+A sentence-ending period may be followed by one or two spaces; while reST ignores the second space, it is customarily put in by some users, for example to aid Emacs' auto-fill mode.

 Footnotes are generally discouraged, though they may be used when they are the best way to present specific information.
 When a footnote reference is added at the end of the sentence, it should follow the sentence-ending punctuation.
 The